 Overview

-The PACT Act expands and extends eligibility for VA health care for Veterans with toxic exposures and Veterans of the Vietnam era, Gulf War era, and Post-9/11 era, and (2) expands eligibility for benefits for Veterans exposed to toxic substances.
+The PACT Act expands VA health care eligibility for Veterans with toxic exposures, including those from the Vietnam era, Gulf War era, and Post-9/11 era, and broadens benefits for Veterans exposed to toxic substances.

-- VA will improve the decision-making process for determining what medical conditions will be considered for presumptive status.
+1. VA will streamline the process for determining medical conditions eligible for presumptive status.

-- Every enrolled Veteran will receive an initial toxic exposure screening and a follow-up screening at least every five years.
+2. Enrolled Veterans will undergo an initial toxic exposure screening and subsequent screenings every five years.

-- The Act requires research studies on mortality of Veterans who served in Southwest Asia during the Gulf War, Post-9/11 Veteran health trends, and Veteran cancer rates.
+4. The Act mandates research studies on Gulf War and Post-9/11 Veteran mortality, health trends, and cancer rates.

-- The Act authorizes 31 new facilities across the country, providing greater access to VA health care.
+5. It authorizes the establishment of 31 new VA facilities nationwide, enhancing access to VA health care.

 Eligibility